nadasalem155/Voice-Gender-Classifier/README.md

 ---

 ## 📌 Notes

-The Streamlit app loads the model once for efficiency using @st.cache_resource.
+- The Streamlit app loads the model once for efficiency using `@st.cache_resource`.

-Audio files are temporarily stored for processing and can be removed safely with the 🗑️ button.
+- Audio files are temporarily stored for processing and can be removed safely with the 🗑️ button.

-Waveform colors:
+- Waveform colors:

-Uploaded audio: #FF6F61

-Recorded audio: #4CAF50
+  - **Uploaded audio:** #FF6F61
+  - **Recorded audio:** #4CAF50

-Quiet environment and a few seconds of speech improve prediction accuracy.
+- Quiet environment and a few seconds of speech improve prediction accuracy.

-Spectrogram resizing ensures uniform input shape (128x128x1) for CNN.
+- Spectrogram resizing ensures uniform input shape (128x128x1) for CNN.

----

-ℹ️ How to Use (Sidebar)

-1️⃣ Upload a file:

-Click on 'Browse files' 📁

-Supported formats: wav, mp3, ogg

-Wait a few seconds to get the prediction ✅

-2️⃣ Record your voice:

-Click the microphone 🎙️

-Speak clearly for better results

-Wait for analysis ⏳

-3️⃣ Remove audio:

-Use the 🗑️ button to delete uploaded or recorded audio

-This will reset the interface

-Tips:

-Quiet environment = more accurate prediction

-Speak a few seconds, not just 1 word

-Male voice → 👨, Female voice → 👩